Princess-org/Princess-org.github.io/source/modules.rst

 Only functions and variables marked with ``export`` may be used from other modules.

-Do note that imported functions and variables may be refered by their actual name *or* by simply the function name.
+Imported functions and variables may be refered by their actual name (including file prefix) *or* by simply the function name.
 Note however, that if you only use the function name, you may get an ambiguous reference error if there are multiple functions with the same name and the same parameters imported.